A Performance Indicator Framework for Accessibility Data: Employment

 This indicator refers to the difference in the median earnings between all persons with disabilities and persons without disabilities between 15 and 64.

-The first 2 sub-indicators focus on different phases of employment: entering the labour market and the core working years.
-The last 2 sub-indicators focus on different types of employment: full-time and part-time employment.
+It also refers to different phases of employment: entering the labour market (ages 15 to 24) and the core working years (ages 25 to 64) and different types of employment: full-time and part-time employment.

 Data sources